Digby Island staff about 1915. Jack Bowerman on far right.

 Harper, H Victoria Colonist newspaper of April 1915 mentions him as "an operator at the local wireless station."

-Harris, ‘Lofty’ Cyril Kenneth Lofty was born in Nova Scotia in 1893.
+Harris, 'Lofty' Cyril Kenneth Lofty was born in Nova Scotia in 1893.
 He started his career at Victoria Wireless in February 1912.
 He was at Dead Tree from March 1912 to May 1913.
 In June of 1913 Harris moved across to Digby Island and in February 1914 he shifted down to Alert Bay.
 His posting there was short as in March 1914 he was posted to Triangle Island.
 August 1915 he shipped down south to Point Grey as the 3rd operator where he stayed for two years.
 In October 1917 he moved up to Estevan until at least February of the following year.
-Got married to Effie in March 1918.
-His next posting was up in Ikeda from at least June 1918 through to August 1919.
-He was on station when the 'Galiano' sank off Cape St. James.
-[I got these dates from his early photo album notes.]
+Got married to Effie in March 1918. v His next posting was up in Ikeda from at least June 1918 through to August 1919.
+His rank on January 1918 was RNCVR (Special) W/T operator.
+He was on Ikeda when the 'Galiano' sank off Cape St. James.
+[I got these dates from his photo album notes.]

 (BCD* shows Lofty working as an operator at Bull Harbor in 1923 through to 1930.)
 In 1926 his net pay was $1,804.85 Sometime before 1943 he became a Radio Inspector.
 In 1943 he transferred to a radio technician and constructed and maintained marine and airport radio stations in British Columbia.
 He finished his career in the Aviation Radio branch of the Federal Government in Alberta.
+We worked some 49 years with the Government.
 He spent the last of his retirement years in the Coombs area, west of Parksville on Vancouver Island.
 There are a number of his personal photos in the Harris area of this web site.

 Harris, Reginald Harris was one of the first operators at Digby Island and appears in the 1911 census.
 At that time he was earning $900 annually.
 He resigned shortly after 1913 and returned to the Grand Trunk Pacific steamers.
 Reg eventually left wireless behind and built up an insurance business in Seattle.